trasherdk/svelte-tabular-table/README.md

 *   `dimensions.row` - sets row height and cuts overflowing cells with an ellipsis (`...`)
 *   `dimensions.padding` - sets cell padding
-*   `dimensions.widths` - sets an array of widths for each column
+*   `dimensions.widths` - sets an array of widths for each column (can be int or string "10em", "50%", etc)
+*   `dimensions.minwidth` - minimum width of table (int or string)

 When using `features.autohide` it is important to set dimensions, so that each row is a consistent height.